 The proposed project is a comprehensive program for waterfront access and revitalization along the East River waterfront between the Battery Maritime Building at the south and Pier 42 at the north.
 Under the proposed project, two waterfront zones are proposed: a Program Zone and a Recreation Zone.
 The proposed Program Zone is under the FDR Drive and would provide pavilions and temporary outdoor activities; a Recreation Zone along the edge of the water with seating, play spaces, and plantings; and a uniform bikeway/walkway along South Street.
 In addition, the proposed project would include improvements to Piers 15, 35, 36, and 42 as well as the New Market Building pier adjacent to the South Street Seaport.
 Approximately 14 pavilions totaling up to 150,000 square feet would be built in the Program Zone under the FDR Drive.
 The pavilions would provide community, cultural, and commercial space.
 Each pavilion program would correspond to the unique local needs of its location and surrounding community.
 In addition to the pavilions, the open space under the FDR Drive could be used for temporary activities, such as farmer's markets, performances, exhibitions, active and passive recreation, and community events.

 Plantings and seating would be provided to enhance passive recreation opportunities in the Recreation Zone.
-Components would include benches, railings, planters, and arbors.
-Between the Battery Maritime Building and Old Slip, the existing narrow esplanade would be widened to approximately 35 feet with a new, approximately 15- to 25-foot-wide structure built out over the water.
-Pier 15, demolished in 2002-2003, would be rebuilt within its original footprint (approximately 559 feet long and 80-82 feet wide) now outlined by four remaining piles.
-Open space would be created on Pier 35.
-At the north end of Pier 36, a cove would be created for public enjoyment and temporary mooring of small boats.
+Components would include benches, railings, planters, and arbors, Between the Battery Maritime Building and Old Slip, the existing narrow esplanade would be widened to approximately 35 feet with a new, approximately 15- to 25-foot-wide structure built out over the water, Pier 15, demolished in 2002-2003, would be rebuilt within its original footprint (approximately 559 feet long and 80-82 feet wide) now outlined by four remaining piles.
+Open space would be created on Pier 35 and at the north end of Pier 36.
+At the south end of Pier 42, a cove would be created for public enjoyment and temporary mooring of small boats.
 The City would remove the Pier 42 pier shed and reinforce the existing pier.
 The shed would be replaced by a new "urban beach" above the East River, with berms separating the continuing esplanade and the beach.
-A Draft Environmental Impact Statement (DEIS) has been prepared for the project.
+A protected open water area with a small craft launch area would be created at the northern end of Pier 42.
+A Final Environmental Impact Statement (FEIS) has been prepared for the project.